ImagingInformatics/hackathon-docs/getting-started/hackathon-server.md

 ## IHE SOLE:
 * Endpoint: `https://hackathon.siim.org/sole/`
 * Check out the [Profile text](https://wiki.ihe.net/index.php/Standardized_Operational_Log_of_Events_(SOLE)) and [Github project](https://github.com/mohannadhussain/ihe-sole-repo) for information on how to use the API and event submission samples.

+### Notes
+* The server resets itself every day at 3am Eastern Time.
+The process can take up to 10 minutes where some services and/or data may not be available.

 ## See also
 * [Resources of Interest](../apis/other-apis-and-standards.md) - other APIs, Libraries, etc.